msadowski/weeklyrobotics/_posts/2019-11-24-weekly-robotics-66.md

 <br>[ESA](http://www.esa.int/Science_Exploration/Human_and_Robotic_Exploration/Luca_aces_telerobotic_lunar_geology_test_drive)<br>
 INFO: The first ESA experiment I reported in the [Issue #59](https://weeklyrobotics.com/weekly-robotics-59) took place this week.
 In the experiments Luca Parmitano took command of a rover in Netherlands while being on-board ISS.
 In the experiment Luca drove the rover along the obstacle course and collected a rock sample.
 The robot's interface in this experiments provides haptic feedback to the user, which sounds to me like quite a challenge given the involved latency.

-2) ROS 2 Eloquent Elusor Had Been Released.
+2) ROS2 Eloquent Elusor Had Been Released.
 <br>[ros.org](https://index.ros.org/doc/ros2/Releases/Release-Eloquent-Elusor/)<br>
 INFO: The fifth release of ROS2 occured on 22nd of November.
 The End Of Life for this release is November 2020 (for contrast the Dashing Diademata, a previous release, is going to be supported until May 2021).
 It's good to see ROS2 maturing!